April 13, 2014

 So the artist in residence project was intensified, and thus various visual artists from a variety of countries worked at the site for some time, staying if desired in a lovely little house in the village of Olivar, some four km from the sculpture garden.

-Another new approach was that workshops were organised, where participants can brush up their knowledge or gain new skills.
+Another new approach was that workshops were organized, where participants can brush up their knowledge or gain new skills.
 In recent years, these took places in for example the fields of mosaic and ceramic making, but also in the field of creative writing.

 And then, musical activities were also introduced.
-On open Sundays, classical music by Bach, Vivaldi, Telemann and others would be performed by The Chamber Players, a group of gifted musical friends with Nick on a windinstrument or on his self constructed harpsichord, depending on what other instruments participated.
+On open Sundays, classical music by Bach, Vivaldi, Telemann and others would be performed by The Chamber Players, a group of gifted musical friends with Nick on a wind instrument or on his self constructed harpsichord, depending on what other instruments participated.

 part of Kitty's large mosaic "River of Life" (2017)